Indian vegetarian cuisine: History

 Vegetarianism in India has deep historical and religious roots that date back millennia.
 Early Vedic communities (1700-1100 BCE) practiced animal sacrifices as a form of ritual worship, yet even during this period, symbolic offerings made of flour occasionally replaced animal victims, implying the early development of vegetarian values.
 Between the 8th and 6th centuries BCE, new religious and philosophical concepts evolved, including samsara (the cycle of rebirth) and karma (moral causation), influencing the idea that a virtuous life requires compassion towards all living beings.
 The principle of nonviolence, or ahimsa, became essential to ascetic and philosophical traditions, particularly those described in the Upanishads.
 Because of India's abundant vegetation, plant-based meals were both practical and spiritually important for hermits and renouncers who retreated from society to live simply.

 The rise of Buddhism and Jainism further influenced vegetarianism.
 Jainism placed a high priority on ahimsa, which extended to all forms of life, whereas Buddhism encouraged moderation and discouraged the slaughter of animals for food.
 Emperor Ashoka (304-232 BCE) was a key historical figure who established these values by prohibiting animal sacrifices, building animal hospitals, and refraining from meat himself.
 Later, vegetarianism became linked to Hinduism when Brahmins accepted it as a symbol of purity and social status.
-Vegetarianism evolved beyond religious practice, influencing cultural identity, moral philosophy, and eventually political opinions, most notably through Mahatma Gandhi, who emphasized nonviolence and ethical vegetarianism in his teachings.
+Vegetarianism evolved beyond religious practice, influencing cultural identity, moral philosophy, and eventually political opinions, most notably through Mahatma Gandhi, who emphasised nonviolence and ethical vegetarianism in his teachings.